On the Christian calendar, January 6 is Epiphany Day, kicking off the Epiphany Season.

 You and I are called to make Gospel clear to others, so that they can see the goodness and the greatness of the Lord Who was born among us, died for us, and rose for us to give us life with God forever.
 In short, God has called us to be something that is a bad word to some people: witnesses.

 We’re to invite our friends to worship with us.
 We’re to invite them to Sunday School with us.
-We’re to invite them to activities of the Church so that people see that those Christians aren’t a bunch lemon-sucking fun-haters, but people filled with the life and joy that comes from following Jesus.
+We’re to invite them to activities of the Church so that people see that those Christians aren’t a bunch legalists throwing stones at the world, but people filled with the life and joy that only comes from following Jesus.